EPUB: Open Publication Structure 2.0.1

 An EPUB file uses XHTML 1.1 (or DTBook) to construct the content of a book as of version 2.0.1.
 This is different from previous versions (OEBPS 1.2 and earlier), which used a subset of XHTML.
 There are, however, a few restrictions on certain elements.
-The mimetype for XHTML documents in EPUB is application/xhtml+xml.
+The MIME type for XHTML documents in EPUB is application/xhtml+xml.

 Styling and layout are performed using a subset of CSS 2.0, referred to as OPS Style Sheets.
 This specialized syntax requires that reading systems support only a portion of CSS properties and adds a few custom properties.
 Custom properties include oeb-page-head, oeb-page-foot, and oeb-column-number.
 Font-embedding can be accomplished using the @font-face property, as well as including the font file in the OPF's manifest (see below).
-The mimetype for CSS documents in EPUB is text/css.
+The MIME type for CSS documents in EPUB is text/css.

-EPUB also requires that PNG, JPEG, GIF, and SVG images be supported using the mimetypes image/png, image/jpeg, image/gif, image/svg+xml.
+EPUB also requires that PNG, JPEG, GIF, and SVG images be supported using the MIME types image/png, image/jpeg, image/gif, image/svg+xml.
 Other media types are allowed, but creators must include alternative renditions using supported types.
-For a table of all required mimetypes, see Section 1.3.7 of the specification.
+For a table of all required MIME types, see Section 1.3.7 of the specification.

 Unicode is required, and content producers must use either UTF-8 or UTF-16 encoding.
 This is to support international and multilingual books.
 However, reading systems are not required to provide the fonts necessary to display every Unicode character, though they are required to display at least a placeholder for characters that cannot be displayed fully.

 An example skeleton of an XHTML file for EPUB looks like this: